 Spencer Davies, a spokesman for FG Davis, said the company was “happy” that permission to complete land-filling at Enville Road had been extended from October 2013 to April 2015.

-However he said the rejection of the Mile Flat application could result in “significant job losses” and he said an appeal would soon be lodged with the Planning Inspectorate at Bristol to try to overturn the decision.
+However he said the rejection of the Mile Flat application could result in “significant job losses” and he said an appeal would soon be lodged with the Planning Inspectorate at Bristol to try to

 He added: “Under the current climate we can’t sit here and allow these people who have been working for our company for decades to lose their jobs.”